IBN5101/hangman110/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

-This project is part of the Ai■■■■ skill bootcamp.
+This project is part of the AiCore skill bootcamp.
 This project was completed on 02/12/2023.

 ## Installation